top of page

 What happens when cutting-edge blockchain technology meets circular economy principles?

-At the Austrian Blockchain Conference, I had the opportunity to showcase how decentralized technologies like blockchain are unlocking the future of zero-waste, service-based business models.
-As a Certified Circular Economy Specialist and Blockchain Investor with multiple years of experience, I emphasized that blockchain isn't just reshaping digital finance—it’s also becoming a critical enabler of circular business models and resilient supply chains designed to thrive in a world of limited resources.
+At the Austrian Blockchain Conference, I showcased how decentralized technologies like blockchain are unlocking the future of zero-waste, service-based business models.
+As a Certified Circular Economy Specialist and Blockchain Investor with years of experience, I emphasized that blockchain is not just reshaping digital finance; it is becoming a critical enabler of circular business models and resilient supply chains designed to thrive in a world of limited resources.

 Representatives from RS Circular Economy Consulting, ESG Chain, Fraunhofer and E2open